International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 - The `dataAddress` contains a transport-specific endpoint address for pushing the data.
 It may include a temporary authorization via the `endpointProperties` property.
 - `callbackAddress` is a URI indicating where messages to the [Consumer](../model/terminology.md#consumer) should be sent.
 If the address is not understood, the [Provider](../model/terminology.md#provider) MUST return an UNRECOVERABLE error.

+- The `endpointProperties` may contain the following optional values:
+  - `authorization` - An opaque authorization token that clients must present when accessing the transport-specific endpoint address.
+  - `authType` - The auth token type.
+For example, the value may be `bearer`.
+If present, this value may be used in conjunction with transport rules to define how the client must present an authorization token.

 Note that [Providers](../model/terminology.md#provider) should implement idempotent behavior for [Transfer Request Messages](#21-transfer-request-message) based on the value of `consumerPid`.
 [Providers](../model/terminology.md#provider) may choose to implement idempotent behavior for a certain period of time.
 For example, until a TP has completed and been archived after an implementation-specific expiration period, repeated sending of [Transfer Request Messages](#21-transfer-request-message) does not change the state of the TP.
 If a request for the given `consumerPid` has already been received *and* the same [Consumer](../model/terminology.md#consumer) sent the original message again, the [Provider](../model/terminology.md#provider) should respond with an appropriate [Transfer Start Message](#22-transfer-start-message).

 - Once a TP has been created, all associated callback messages must include a `consumerPid` and `providerPid`.